How Does Blockchain Amplify AdTech Industry

 Sure, there are custom protocols, cases when the inventory doesn’t meet the specifications, as well as companies still working on OpenRTB 2.3 – released in 2014.
 This might become a severe issue with the blockchain, as its ecosystem relies heavily on the standardization rules and agreements.

 While blockchain is certainly a trendy buzzword, it doesn’t mean that there are many experts active in the fields.
 There are people who can write about blockchain concepts, possibilities, and opportunities.
 But talk is cheap (unless it is a Keith Richards album), it is the action that matters.

-And the reality is - there are not many of those who can do a thing or two with blockchain and not break into tears.
+And the reality is – there are not many of those who can do a thing or two with blockchain and not break into tears.
 In fact, demand vastly exceeds supply.
-And those who actually have an expertise on the subject are most likely already employed.
+And those who actually have expertise on the subject are most likely already employed.

 At the moment, blockchain is still an emerging technology with nothing particularly definite in its fold.
-While it is surely established itself is a viable technology that is able to solve certain biting problems here and there, there are still not many practically feasible and economically justified solutions for full implementation.
+While it is surely established itself as a viable technology that is able to solve certain biting problems here and there, there are still not many practically feasible and economically justified solutions for full implementation.
 However, that is more of a question of time than an actual problem.

-In the context of Ad Tech industry - blockchain is something of a dream in the process of very slow realization.
+In the context of the Ad Tech industry – blockchain is something of a dream in the process of a very slow realization.
 It will take a lot of time before it takes off.
 The concepts are there but the solutions are not there yet.
-Because of that, the only thing we can all do is to wait for more things to come.
+Because of that, the only thing we can all do is wait for more things to come.

 Looking for a team of smart developers?Let's talk!